o2r-project/erc-spec/docs/spec/index.md

 - (if compressed first extract then) unpack the ERC's outer container
 - execute the runtime container
-- compare the output files contained in the outer container with the just output files just created by the runtime container
+- compare the output files contained in the outer container with the output files just created by the runtime container

 This way ERC allow computational reproducibility based on the original code and data.